 This doesn’t mean that you should stop having lessons once you reach the 10 hour limit, especially if you feel you’d benefit from more lessons.

 Driving lessons at night (between sunset and sunrise) count for only 1 hour of night driving.
-The other 2 hours are added to your day driving hours.

 Professional driving lessons

 So simply scheduling 10 hours of driving lessons with a driving instructor will give you 30 hours of driving time in your logbook.
 This will get you off to a great start and ready to start driving with friends and family.
 Alternatively, it could be an accelerated method of getting your final 30 hrs in your logbook and a great way of preparing to pass your driving test.

 EzLicence offers 10% off a 10 pack of driving lessons, meaning that you will receive your 10th lesson FREE.
 You can review the pricing in your area by entering your suburb into the search tool below.

 pricing & packages

 Buy more lessons & get more discount